Skip to content header Skip to main content Skip to content footer

 Why wetlands?
 Why WWT?

-Children and their families will find themselves transported by a magical narrative as they meet Ava, a part-bird, part-human creature in a giant nest.
+Children and their families find themselves transported by a magical narrative as they meet Ava, a part-bird, part-human creature in a giant nest.
 Can they help her to find her family, fulfil her destiny and unlock some of nature’s wildest secrets along the way?

 Find out more